-We believe that our existing cash, cash equivalents and short-term marketable securities will be sufficient to fund our operations for at least twelve months from the date this Annual Report on Form 10-K is filed.
-Moreover, based on our current development plans and related assumptions, we believe our current cash position is sufficient to fund our key solid tumor oncology programs through generation of proof-of-concept data.
+We believe that our existing cash, cash equivalents and short-term marketable securities will be sufficient to fund our operations for at least one year from the date this Annual Report is filed.
 We have based these estimates on plans and assumptions that may prove to be insufficient or inaccurate (for example, with respect to anticipated costs, timing or success of certain activities), and we could utilize our available capital resources sooner than we currently expect.
-In addition, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially as a result of a number of factors, including the factors discussed under "Risk Factors" in Part I, Item 1A of this Annual Report on Form 10-K. Nonetheless, in order to advance our current and potential future product candidates through development and to regulatory approval and commercialization, we will need to raise significant additional capital and we will need to enter into BD Arrangements for one or more of our wholly-owned programs and obtain funding or other resources through such BD Arrangements.
-Neither may be possible and, as a result, we may be required to delay, scale back or discontinue development of such product candidates, which could have a material adverse effect on our business, operating results and prospects.
+These estimates do not include entering into BD Arrangements or receiving funds through debt or equity financing activities and, as a result, unless we significantly lower our use of cash, we may no longer have sufficient cash, cash equivalents and short-term marketable securities to fund our operations for more than one year at the end of future reporting periods.
+Our forecast of the time period through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially as a result of a number of factors, including the factors discussed under "Risk Factors" in Part I, Item 1A of this Annual Report.
+Nonetheless, in order to advance our current and potential future product candidates through development and to regulatory approval and commercialization, we need to raise significant additional capital and we will need to enter into BD Arrangements for one or more of our wholly-owned programs.
+Neither may be possible and, as a result, we may need to significantly delay, scale back or discontinue development of or abandon some or all of our product candidates, or scale back or discontinue our discovery research efforts, any of which could have a material adverse effect on our business, operating results and prospects, or we may be required to cease operations altogether.